-Fwd + Slow (or Rev + Slow) output relays closed at 1st speed and Fwd + Slow + Fast page 29 on how to set to this function.
+Fwd + Slow (or Rev + Slow) output relays closed at 1st speed and Fwd + Slow + Fast page 34 on how to set to this function.

 (or Rev + Slow + Fast) output relays closed at 2nd speed.
-See Section 4.2.3.1 on
+See Section 4.2.6.1 on

-4.2.2.3 START + AUX Function
+4.2.5.3 START + AUX Function

-After executing the START command at transmitter startup the same START position becomes an auxiliary function with momentary contact connected through the K25 Function output relay (manufacturer preset).
-There are other types of auxiliary functions made available for the K25 Function output relays (see Section 4.2.7 on page 34).
-Contact Magnetek field service if your application requires other types of auxiliary functions.
+After executing the START command at transmitter start-up the same START position becomes an auxiliary function with momentary contact connected through the K25 Function output relay.

-4.2.2.4 ON/OFF Pushbutton Function
+4.2.5.4 ON/OFF Pushbutton Function

-The user can set any of the two adjacent pushbuttons on the transmitter to behave like a mechanical ON and OFF rocker or toggle switch.
-The ON output relay closes when the ON pushbutton is pressed (the OFF output relay opens) and the OFF output relay closes when the OFF pushbutton is pressed (the ON output relay opens).
-See Section 4.2.3.1 on page 29 on how to set to this function.
+Any of the two adjacent pushbuttons on the transmitter can be set to behave like a mechanical ON & OFF rocker or toggle switch.
+The ON output relay closes when the ON pushbutton is pressed (OFF output relay opens) and the OFF output relay closes when the OFF pushbutton is pressed (ON output relay opens).

-4.2.2.5 Brake Function
+4.2.5.5 Brake Function

 When the transmitter pushbutton is released from 2nd speed up to 1st speed, both 1st and 2nd speed output relays will open for up to 1 second and then with 1st speed output relay closed thereafter.
-See Section 4.2.3.1 on page 29 on how to set to this function.

-4.2.2.6 External Warning Function
+4.2.5.6 External Warning Function